CivicActions/guidebook/docs/050-how-we-work/tools/harvest.md

 ## Update Your Account and Profile

-Your Harvest login will be your email address: `first.last@civicactions.com`.
+Your Harvest login will be your email address.
 Check your email for an invitation!
 Then:

-- Confirm that you can sign in to Harvest (<https://civicactions.harvestapp.com/>)
+- Confirm that you can sign in to Harvest (<https://bloomworks.harvestapp.com/>)
 - Upload a photo of yourself
 - Check to make sure that your time zone is correct
 - If you know which project(s) you'll be working on, make sure that they're correct (or request updates from your onboarding manager)